Climate change in Indiana: Temperature

 Average temperatures in Indiana are expected to change and are projected to increase more than 5 °F (2.78 °C) by 2050.
-The number of extreme cold days is expected to decreased with the warming of the earth.
+The number of extreme cold days is expected to decrease with the warming of the earth.
 Changes in temperature in Indiana have affected nighttime lows and the date of the first hard freeze.

 Precipitation

 According to the EPA "Changing the climate is likely to increase the frequency of floods in Indiana.
 Over the last half century, average annual precipitation in most of the Midwest has increased by 5 to 10 percent.
 But rainfall during the four wettest days of the year has increased about 35 percent, and the amount of water flowing in most streams during the worst flood of the year has increased by more than 20 percent.
 During the next century, spring rainfall and average precipitation are likely to increase, and severe rainstorms are likely to intensify.
 Each of these factors will tend to further increase the risk of flooding".